~~~~The Old Liner~~~~

 nor do they represent a position taken by the Baltimore Civil War Roundtable.

-Next Meeting: February 25, 2025
+Next Meeting: March 25, 2025

 Notes from the President

-remember, we want to reach 50 members by the end of 2025.
-Then we will be in a better position to return to excursions, the banquet, etc.
+Again, I remind all that we want to reach 50 members by the end of 2025.
+Then we will be in a better position to return to excursions, the banquet, etc. please Renew your membership.
+Tell friends and have them join the BCWRT.
+Membership is $25 or $35 for families.
+Mail your checks to:

 Ray Atkins, Treasurer, BCWRT